Infinitely Losing My Edge

 I'm losing my edge.

-I'm losing my edge to the kids from Dominica and from Delhi.
+I'm losing my edge to the kids from Guinea and from Spokane.

 But I was there.